cscorley/dissertation/chapters/4_results/2_dit.md

 \input{tables/triage_rq1}

 \done asks how well a topic model trained on changesets performs compared to one trained on source code entities.
 Table \ref{table:triage_rq1} summarizes the results of each subject system.
 In the table, we bold which of the two MRRs is greater.
 Since our goal is to show that training with changesets is just as good, or better than, training on snapshots, we only care about statistical significance when the MRR is in favor of snapshots.
-Statistical significance in favor of changesets is desirable.
-Statistical *insignificance* between snapshots and changesets is acceptable and also desirable as it showcases that the changeset approach is on par with snapshots.
-For example, with respect to
+While statistical significance in favor of changesets is desirable, statistical *insignificance* between snapshots and changesets is acceptable and also desirable as it showcases that the changeset approach is on par with snapshots.
-\done, \openjpa is a favorable case for changesets as it has a higher MRR, along with statistical significance ($p < 0.01$) and a notably large effect size ($0.3642$).
+For example, with respect to \done, \openjpa is a favorable case for changesets as it has a higher MRR, along with statistical significance ($p < 0.01$) and a notably large effect size ($0.3642$).
 Likewise, \tika displays a favorable case for snapshots in terms of higher MRR, but does not achieve statistical significance and is hence is not a definite unfavorable case.

 We note an improvement in MRR for only 2 of the 6 systems when using changesets.  \pig is the only system with an MRR in favor of snapshots that is